 Tradesy is a popular ecommerce platform for buying and selling luxury clothing and accessories.
 The peer-to-peer marketplace is on a mission to bring trust and fairness to fashion, making great style affordable and accessible to everyone.

-In order to improve conversion rates and learn more about their customers, the team needed more information.
+In order to improve buyer conversion rates and learn more about its customers, the team needed more information.
 Why were customers bouncing?
 What made them stay?
 Where exactly in the checkout process did they abandon the chase?

 Tradesy's CTO considered building a solution in house to consolidate data across their apps, websites, and transactions.
 However, building a data collection library, ETL pipeline, and analytics integrations that were reliable, scalable, and worked across devices would have been a massive undertaking — requiring three people for six months to be exact.

-Once they had instrumented Segment, the team had the option to send their data to any of the 200+ tools on the Segment platform with a few clicks.
-Tradesy chose to load their data into Amazon S3 via Segment’s integration.
+Once they had instrumented Twilio Segment, the team had the option to send their data to any of the 200+ tools on the Twilio Segment platform with a few clicks.
+Tradesy chose to load their data into Amazon S3 via Twilio Segment’s integration.

 Amazon S3 offers a scalable storage platform for raw data that the team uses to power exploratory analysis on the checkout funnel and other user flows.
 They also use the data to feed machine learning algorithms that provide product recommendations to each customer.

-With Segment, we’ve been able to ramp up the number of data points we’re collecting from 5 to 100.
-This is huge for us because we’ve significantly reduced our time to insight.
-Before Segment it would take weeks, or months even, to implement any new event.
+With Twilio Segment, Tradesy has been able to ramp up the number of data points the team is collecting from 5 to 100.
+This has helped to significantly reduce time to insight.
+Before Twilio Segment it would take weeks, or months even, to implement any new event.
 Now it’s a few minutes.

 With the data pipeline project and maintenance off their plate, Tradesy’s data engineers have been able to work on more interesting challenges, like filtering out bot traffic from their analytics and making their recommendation engine operate in real-time.